 - Put two fistfuls of vegetables on your plate for every meal.
-Vegetables are full of antioxidants, phytochemicals, and immune boosting properties that support our ability to detoxify.
+Plants are full of antioxidants, phytochemicals, and immune-boosting properties that support our ability to detoxify.
 (Organic is best to limit pesticide exposure.)

 - Use as many spices as possible.
 Spices boost your immune system, your metabolism, and fight inflammation.
 Nothing is better than using lots of spices on your food.

 - Cook with the right cooking oils.
-Limit inflammatory oils such as corn oil, safflower oil, sunflower oil etc. Stick with coconut, avocado, or EVOO.
+Limit inflammatory fats such as corn oil, safflower oil, sunflower oil, etc. Stick with coconut, avocado, or EVOO.

 - Use the skin deep app to limit the number of chemicals that you are exposed to in personal care products

 - Get 7-9 hours of HIGH-QUALITY sleep.

 - Optional: If you currently consume more than 2 cups of coffee a day, you may want to consider switching to green tea for a bit.
 (Here is a post I wrote about coffee and caffeine.)

-If you do those things you will vastly decrease stress and inflammation in the body. [clickToTweet tweet=”A true detox isn’t a diet or cleanse, it’s much simpler than that.
-The 10 best ways to detox!” quote=”You will give your organs a break from trying to process through so much junk so much time and gain tons of energy.
+If you do those things, you will vastly decrease stress and inflammation in the body. [clickToTweet tweet=”A true detox isn’t a diet or cleanse, it’s much simpler than that.
+The ten best ways to detox!” quote=”You will give your organs a break from trying to process through so much junk so much time and gain tons of energy.
 That’s what detox should be about, not dieting or starvation. “] Just supporting your body with the healthiest most nutrient-dense foods possible.

 Many of the long-time readers may recognize that most of those tips are linked to my 52 Weeks to 52 Healthy Habits series.
 Most of these things are things I believe you should get the hang of practicing all year long.